How is an EAC Education Unique?

 The environment is stocked with individualized materials, carefully sequenced to allow each child to have concrete experiences and then to progress towards abstraction through the manipulation of symbols (mathematical symbols, the written word, etc.) at his or her own rate.

 The amount of manipulative materials made available to children in a Montessori environment gradually increases until a peak is reached in the 6–9 age group.
 There is, then, a gradual decrease in the Montessori materials per se, and a corresponding increase in the use of reference materials.
 Books are used as references rather than as texts.
 When studying any particular topic, several references are used.
 This helps to develop the questioning and analytical mind which expands as the research orientation of the child grows through the grade school years.
-When a child discovers that different sources disagree, he or she learns that he or she cannot believe something just because it is in print, and that he or she must form his or her own judgment, based on evidence he or she can accumulate.
-The child thus involves him or herself in research and creativity which is quite different from receiving one set of facts set forth in a text book.
+When a child discovers that sources disagree, they learn not to believe something just because it is in print, and that they must form their own judgment, based on evidence they accumulate.
+The child is thus involved in research and creativity which is quite different from receiving one set of facts set forth in a text book.

 Program Highlights at The Elizabeth Ann Clune Montessori School of Ithaca: